CCMS-UCSD/GNPSDocumentation/docs/index.md

 Global Natural Products Social Molecular Networking (GNPS, [https://gnps.ucsd.edu/](https://gnps.ucsd.edu/)) is a web-based mass spectrometry ecosystem that aims to be an open-source and open-access knowledge base for community-wide organization and sharing of raw, processed or identified tandem mass (MS/MS) spectrometry data.
 GNPS aids in identification and discovery throughout the entire life cycle of data; from initial data acquisition/analysis to post publication.

 !!! note "GNPS For Industry"
 	GNPS as a infrastructure is open for the academic community.
-If you are an industry user - please reach out to (Ming)[mingxun.wang@cs.ucr.edu], [Pieter](pdorrestein@ucsd.edu), or the [UCSD Technology Transfer Office](innovation@ucsd.edu) to bring GNPS to your organization.
+If you are an industry user - please reach out to [Ming](mingxun.wang@cs.ucr.edu), [Pieter](pdorrestein@ucsd.edu), or the [UCSD Technology Transfer Office](innovation@ucsd.edu) to bring GNPS to your organization.

 As there are many aspects to GNPS, it can be a bit overwhelming.
 Here is a quick description of main functionalities: